Kometa-Team/Kometa/docs/defaults/award/bafta.md

 # British Academy of Film and Television Arts Awards Collections

-The `bafta` Default Metadata File is used to create collections based on the British Academy of Film and Television Arts Awards.
+The `bafta` Default Collection File is used to create collections based on the British Academy of Film and Television Arts Awards.

 ![](../images/bafta.png)